-To use the board place it on a windowsill and connect it to a battery or USB power bank.
+To use the board place it on a windowsill and connect it to a battery.

 If the temperature on the sill is lower than the temperature where the board was originally located it will take an additional 5 Minutes to intelligently adopt to the new start value.

 You will then be alarmed if you leave the window open longer than five minutes.

 An open window is detected after TEMPERATURE_COMPARE_AMOUNT * TEMPERATURE_SAMPLE_SECONDS (48) seconds of reading a temperature with a value of TEMPERATURE_DELTA_THRESHOLD_DEGREE (2) lower than the temperature TEMPERATURE_COMPARE_DISTANCE * TEMPERATURE_SAMPLE_SECONDS (192 -> 3 minutes and 12 seconds) seconds before.

 - The delay is implemented by sleeping 3 times at `SLEEP_MODE_PWR_DOWN` for a period of 8 seconds to reduce power consumption.

 - A detection of an open window is indicated by a longer 20ms blink and a short click every 24 seconds.
 Therefore, the internal sensor has a time of 3 minutes to adjust to the outer temperature in order to capture even small changes in temperature.
 The greater the temperature change the earlier the sensor value will change and detect an open window.

 `OPEN_WINDOW_ALARM_DELAY_MINUTES` (5) minutes after open window detection the alarm is activated.